Awards & Recognition > Awards and Scholarships

 The Wilks award, one of the ASA's most prestigious, was established to honor the memory and distinguished career of Samuel S. Wilks by recognizing outstanding contributions to statistics that carry on in the spirit of his work.

-Statistics in Chemistry Award
+Statistics in Physical Engineering Sciences Award

 W. J. Dixon Award for Excellence in Statistical Consulting